5 Must-Haves for Successful Hotel Social Media Content

 - Storytell on Facebook

 2. Don’t interrupt

-In the past, marketers used to rely on interrupting consumers to get their attention via platforms like ads on billboards or TV commercials.
+Marketers used to rely on catching consumers’ attention on billboards or TV commercials.
 It’s crucial that you don’t do this with your hotel’s social media marketing efforts.

 Consumers don’t have the patience for this kind of disruptive marketing anymore.
-Vaynerchuk cites as evidence the rapid adoption of DVRs, internet ad blockers, and other devices that allow us to skip commercials and ignore ads.
+Vaynerchuk blames DVRs, internet ad blockers, and other devices that let us skip commercials and ignore ads.

-Coming between your audience and what they’re actually looking for on social media will only lead to resentment.
-They will likely stop following you altogether, and when that happens, you’ve lost a channel by which you can connect with your guests.
+Getting between your audience and what they’re looking for on social media.
+They’ll likely unfollow you, meaning you’ve lost a channel by which you can connect with your guests.

 3. Don’t make demands often